awslabs/aws-encryption-sdk-specification/changes/2020-06-09_wrapping-key-identifiers/change.md

-An output value returned by a keyring on encrypt as part of an encrypted data key structure that provides necessary information for a keyring to fulfill this keyring's decryption contract.
+An output value returned by a keyring on encrypt as part of an encrypted data key structure that provides necessary information for a keyring to fulfill this decryption contract.

 The provider info MUST be a binary value and SHOULD be equal to a UTF-8 encoding of the key name.